mmeka/Linux/README.md

 How to color code the things on the Terminal?
 What is 'locate' command?
 How to combine more than one command for execution?
+What are some package managers?
+How to use them?